 A common piece of feedback I receive from HR or hiring managers is “The candidate came off kind of flat.
 He/She lacked the energy we need.
 He/She seemed like he/she could take the job or leave it.”

 Candidates need to bring the proper amount of energy into the conversation.
 I am not talking about five Red Bulls energy, but more like two cups of coffee.
 Candidates should be enthusiastically curious about the role, the manager, and the organization.
 No one is very impressed by someone who isn’t interested in having an engaging conversation.
 It’s also important to be direct and to the point; going off on enthusiastically curious tangents is not a good idea.
 Also, be prepared to talk specifics when it comes to numbers, metrics, methodologies, and KPI’s.
 Being too general in your answers is a huge red flag for interviewers.

 For some reason, people think it’s a good idea to play their cards close to the vest regarding their interest in the role.
 If you decide during the interview that this is the job you want or this is a job you would seriously consider—tell the hiring manager that you would love the opportunity to move on to the next steps, that you believe you can ease their pain, and that you will add value to their organization.
 There is no reason to play coy, and doing this will put you in the 5% of people who let their feelings be known.

 Preparing for interviews is key in securing your dream job.
 Human Resources professionals and hiring managers know when someone is unprepared.
 Use all the resources you possibly can, do your due diligence, research the company, etc. Spend the time required to improve your work situation.

 About The Author

-Scott Heimberg has over a decade of experience as an executive recruiter, and wrote for the Elgin Courier News while finishing up his degree in English from Roosevelt University.
+Scott Heimberg has over a decade of experience as an Executive Recruiter.
+He also wrote for the Elgin Courier News while finishing up his degree in English from Roosevelt University.